The Producers (TV series)

-The Producers (Korean: 프로듀사) is a South Korean comedy-drama television series written by Park Ji-eun, and directed by Seo Soo-min and Pyo Min-soo.
+The Producers (Korean: 프로듀사) is a 2015 South Korean comedy-drama television series written by Park Ji-eun, and directed by Seo Soo-min and Pyo Min-soo.
 It stars Cha Tae-hyun, Gong Hyo-jin, Kim Soo-hyun, and Lee Ji-eun.
-It aired on KBS2 from 15 May to 20 June 2015 on Fridays and Saturdays at 21:15 (KST) for 12 episodes.
+It aired on KBS2 from May 15 to June 20, 2015 every Friday and Saturday at 21:15 (KST) for 12 episodes.

 Synopsis

 In the center of Yeouido is the KBS building.
 On its sixth floor are partitioned offices where employees work in the network's variety department, keeping hectic schedules of filming, editing and all-night meetings.